DeveloperFromUkraine/some-repo/src/avatar-group/README.md

     * Whether to show the avatar group in context.
     * Causes the counter (if enabled) to render horizontal ellipsis (...).
     * Renders a view all button below the avatar group.

+  * @Input() showTooltips: boolean
+    * Optional input.
+Default value is true.
+    * Whether to show tooltips for all avatars.
+    * This will be deprecated soon - the pattern no longer uses tooltips.

   * @Input() counterOffset: number
     * Optional input.
 Default value is 0.